Copper ETF: The Great Investment Debate – Buy-In or Miss Out?

 Copper ETF: Good Hedge Against Hot Money

-The reality is that those in power are manipulating the masses for their gain and doing it with a finesse that is nothing short of masterful.
+In reality, those in power are manipulating the masses for their gain and doing it with a finesse that is nothing short of masterful.
 The so-called “big players” are being taken out left and right, but it’s all part of a larger plan that is carefully hidden from public view.
 Meanwhile, a new psychological test is underway to see how much the masses will accept before they push back.
 The results so far are both fascinating and terrifying.

 The powers that be have no interest in allowing natural economic forces to work out the excess in the system.
 Instead, they create money out of thin air, perpetuating the illusion of economic growth and lining their pockets.
 The rich get richer while the average person struggles to make ends meet.